jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Dart Blockbuster heads a heirarchy.
 There's lots of people inside who fight for his cause.
 Dealing with these people is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

-If you feel intimidated by one of these people, just press the button below.
+If they ever intimidate you, just press the button below.

 <a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">Equalizer Button</a>

 It randomly selects a Wikipedia article.
-With three clicks I got Lorenz Nieberl, a German bobsledder.
-Sandamías, a village in northern Spain with 67 residents, and Aartsenia arctica, a sea snail.
+With three clicks I got:

+- Lorenz Nieberl, a German bobsledder.
+- Sandamías, a village in northern Spain with 67 residents.
+- Aartsenia arctica, a sea snail.

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know!" about this stuff.
 But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

-That should put things into perspective for you.
-Ignore pompeous pricks who gives themselves participation trophies and act like their gold medals.
-The game of civilization doesn't care about their arrogant self-image.
-Contributions to win the game, it's what makes people think "the worlds needs to know".
+Ignore arrogant pricks who brag about participation trophies.
+Contributions to win the game of civlization is the only thing that makes people think; "the worlds needs to know".

 ## New and Old Celebrities

 We'll always celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
-The limitations of the era of mass-production let only a few people make movies, release albums, or get their names in the newspapers.
+The era of mass-production only let only a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, at least we decide which people to follow and pay attention to.
-In the Internet Age, people watch, listen, read what they want, which also means we celebrate who we want.
+In the Internet Age, people watch, listen, read what they want; which also means we celebrate who we want.
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.

-The next time you hear "celebritiy"; ask yourself if they're one of yours.
+The next time you hear "celebritiy" ask yourself if they're one of yours.
 The Internet Age gives you that power.

 ## The Weather Patterns Inside the Game of Civilization

-Rain, snow, draught, and hurricances are by-products of the seasons.
-Our Earth has weather patterns, while hard to predict day to day, are still pretty predictable; it will always get colder every winter, and warmer every summer.
+Our Earth has predictable weather patterns, Winter, Spring, Summer and Fall happen every year like clockwork.

 Likewise, the game of civilization also has patterns.
 Humanity evolves with technology.
 We make new technology in ages.
 Protagonists invent powerful new tools, which attracts people via the majic of new cyborgology.
-Antagonists resist change to protect their social status by increasing the dark majic attraction of old tools, and using the established social rules to keep people loyal, until a new philosophy helps rewrite the rules, and thus lets society step into the new age.
+Antagonists resist change to protect their social status by increasing the dark majic attraction of old tools, and using the established social rules to keep new tools from become new levers of power, until a new philosophy helps rewrite the rules, and thus lets society step into the new age.

-Thus, the events of our society have patterns.
-Tesla for example is not a "company", but the manifestation of so many people in our society wanting to move away from the Industrial Age.
-It's detractors are nothing by antagonists who try to pretend gas cars are modern, cool, and hip, or extras who fall for the dark majic of an old industry.

-The weather patterns of history, accompany the rise and fall of civilizations, and look something like this:
+The weather patterns of history look like this.
+Keep this in mind as we uprade ourselves to the Internet Age.
+We're all inside a never ending game of civliation.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>